imran99744/architecting-3-tier-application-on-aws/README.md

 - Network Security: Security groups are configured to restrict traffic, allowing only necessary communication between the tiers.
 - Access Control: IAM roles and policies are used to grant appropriate permissions to EC2 instances and services.

+## Implemented Infrastructure as Code (IaC):
+After creating/implementing this architecture manually on AWS I have provisioned this entire architecture using Terraform.
+With Infrastructure as Code, I can define and deploy the infrastructure consistently, efficiently, and effortlessly.
+It's a game-changer!

 ## Conclution

 This project documentation outlines a 3-tier architecture deployed on AWS, aiming to create a scalable and highly available and fault tolerant web application.
 The architecture consists of a web tier, application tier, and database tier, with each tier fulfilling specific functions.
 The infrastructure setup involves a Virtual Private Cloud (VPC) with six subnets, security groups, and appropriate network configurations.